blueOkiris/Haskell-BF-Interpreter/README.md

 # Haskell-BF-Interpreter

-I'm a bit of a masochist sometimes, so I wrote a brainf**k interpreter in Haskell
+A brainf**k interpreter in Haskell

 # Build & Run